Tangerang: Climate

 Tangerang has a tropical rainforest climate (Af) with moderate rainfall from May to October and heavy rainfall from November to April.

+Government

+Politics

+Arief Rachadiono Wismansyah is the current mayor of Tangerang, having served since 2013.
+His tenure is set to end in December 2023.
+The municipal legislature is the Tangerang City Regional People's Representative Council, which has 50 members.
+The city is counted as two electoral districts (7th and 8th) in the provincial legislature with 16 of 100 seats, and is nationally represented as part of the Banten III electoral district.

 Administrative districts

-The city of Tangerang is divided into thirteen districts (kecamatan), tabulated below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2022.
-The table also includes the number of administrative villages (urban kelurahan) in each district, and its postal codes.
+The city of Tangerang is divided into thirteen districts (kecamatan), tabulated below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages (all classed as urban kelurahan) in each district, and the names of these villages with their postal codes.

-South Tangerang

-South Tangerang (Tangerang Selatan) is a city which, like Tangerang city, is administratively separate from Tangerang Regency.
-It is subdivided into seven districts – Serpong, Serpong Utara (North Serpong), Ciputat, Ciputat Timur (East Ciputat), Pondok Aren, Pamulang, and Setu.
-Located on the southwest of Jakarta, it has an area of 164.85 square kilometres and a population of 1,354,350 at the 2020 Census.
-The official estimate as at mid 2022 was 1,378,466.
+Note: (a) Ciledug and Larangan Districts are situated in the southeast corner of Tangerang City, and are geographically more aligned with South Tangerang City.